daviddechaux/Kingmaker/readme.md

 - Remove faction
 - Add a checkbox to remove transparency on menu
 - Unzoom everything
+- Custom CSS on checkbox
+- Add a favicon

+## In progress :
 - Add icons to the contextmenu add put the ">" at the right of the menu

-## In progress :

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue